IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_fetch.rst

 Synopsis
 --------
-- Retrieve the contents of a sequential data set, or a member of a partitioned data set (PDS or PDSE) from the remote z/OS system.
+- Retrieve the contents of a sequential data set, or a member of a partitioned data set (PDS or PDSE) from z/OS system.
 - Save the retrieved data set or member on Ansible control node.
 - Data set or member that already exists at *dataset_dest* will be overwritten if it is different than the *dataset_src*.